lchestnutt/cardiotensor/paper/paper.md

 Cardiotensor is organized into five main modules, designed for clarity and scalability:

-- **`orientation`**: Computes local cardiomyocyte orientation using a chunked 3D structure tensor pipeline, including eigenvalue decomposition, cylindrical coordinate rotation, and calculation of helix angle (HA), transverse angle (TA), and fractional anisotropy (FA).
+- **`orientation`**: Computes local cardiomyocyte orientation using a chunked 3D structure tensor pipeline, including eigenvalue decomposition, cylindrical coordinate rotation, and calculation of helical angle (HA), intrusion angle (IA), and fractional anisotropy (FA).
 - **`tractography`**: Generates and filters streamlines tracing cardiomyocyte trajectories from the orientation field for fiber‑level reconstruction and analysis.
 - **`analysis`**: Provides a GUI for regional quantification and plotting transmural profile.
 - **`visualization`**: Supports interactive 3D visualization of vector fields and streamlines, HA color‑coding, and export to VTK/ParaView for large‑scale rendering.